University of Alberta Faculty of Law: Extracurricular

 There are 28 clubs, groups and other student led organizations at the Faculty of Law, including Alberta Law Review, Canons of Construction (student newspaper), Environmental Law Association, Law & Business Association, the Law Students Association, OutLaw, and Women's Law Forum and others.

 Student Legal Services

 Each year approximately 250 law students from the Faculty of Law volunteer with Student Legal Services, a student-managed, non-profit society dedicated to helping low income individuals with legal issues in the Edmonton area.
 Student Legal Services was founded in 1969 and is one of the largest legal clinics in Canada.

 Law Show

-Since 1995, law students have presented a large scale variety show with all proceeds going to charity.
+Since 1995, law students have presented a large scale variety show with all proceeds going to charity called Law Show.
 The show features an entertaining law-themed play written by students interspersed with dancing, singing, and videos.
 Prior to 2008, the show was formatted as a variety hour-style show, but since it has taken the form of a play which spoofs a famous movie or television show.
 The show is usually held on the final weekend of January.